 Dana, Moose, and I headed out for a rainy run this morning.
 We tried a new loop in our neighborhood and covered 4.7 miles.
 Despite it being wet, rainy, and a little chilly, it was still a GREAT run!
 My endurance and stamina felt wonderful and I am confident I will be just fine for the 10K in April.

 Since it is rainy, we have decided that today is SPRING CLEANING DAY!
-I am off to dust, windex, vacuum, and mop!
+I was reading about these cleaning techniques from Carpet Cleaning Knoxville tn‘s website and I am off to dust, windex, vacuum, and mop!
 Oh, and for those asking where I got my vacuum from, I’d ask them to visit this page, for this page has some of the best electronics I’ve come across.
 Fun, fun, fun.
 Kidding, but it will feel really good to do a deep clean on the house.

 My hands are struggling to type right now because they are still pretty chilled but my body is so happy. 🙂